Molecular Strong Coupling and Cavity Finesse

+However, as we will see below, satisfying this condition does not guarantee strong coupling as witnessed by photoluminescence; instead we find that we need to place another condition on the finesse of the cavity modes.

-Experimental data were acquired from the different cavity structures so as to produce dispersion plots.
-Specifically reflectance and photoluminescence (PL) were acquired as a function of wavelength and angle.
+Photoluminescence (PL) and reflectance spectra were acquired as a function of wavelength and angle.
 For reflectance measurements a white-light source was coupled to an objective lens (100x, 0.8 NA) and focused on to the sample.
 The reflected light was then collected using the same objective lens and projected onto the Fourier plane~\cite{43}.
-For PL measurements, a 532 nm green diode-laser source was focused onto the sample and the PL was collected by the same objective lens in the back-scattering configuration.
-Details of the optical setup are provided in section S1 of the supplementary information.
+For PL measurements, a 532 nm (green) diode-laser source was focused onto the sample and the PL was collected by the same objective lens in the back-scattering configuration.
+Details of the optical setup are provided in section 3 of the SI.